-Note for Windows Users – If you plan on using a video conferencing platform that is not web based (e.g. Zoom desktop client) you will need to install SplitCam virtual camera and choose that as your camera in both Sidekick and Zoom.
-This is necessary because Windows does not allow 2 applications to have access to your webcam.
-A virtual camera will split your camera to multiple sources and circumvent this restriction.
-Instructions and download for SplitCam are on the Cam & Mic screen.
+Note for Windows Users – If you plan on using a video conferencing platform that is not web based (e.g. Zoom desktop client) you will need to install Virtual Sapiens Camera and choose that as your camera in both Sidekick and Zoom.
+Instructions and download for Virtual Sapiens Camera are on the Virtual Camera Installation and Setup screen.

 Pin the Sidekick extension to Chrome for easier 1-click access.
 Click the Extensions puzzle piece in the upper right corner of Chrome then press the pin icon next to Virtual Sapiens Sidekick.
 It should now be visible all the time in your toolbar.